Affiliated to Ramakrishna Order in India

 as even when we personalize 'good' it becomes a Personal God.)

-The word "Vedanta" is a combination of two words: "Veda" which means "knowledge" and "anta" which means "the end of" or "the goal of".
+The word Vedanta is a combination of two words: Veda which means "knowledge" and anta which means "the end of" or "the goal of".
 In this context the goal of knowledge isn't intellectual—the limited knowledge we acquire by reading books.
 "Knowledge" here means the knowledge of God as well as the knowledge of our own divine nature.
 Vedanta, then, is the search for Self-knowledge as well as the search for God.

 What do we mean when we say God?
 According to Vedanta, God is infinite existence, infinite consciousness, and infinite bliss.
 The term for this impersonal, transcendent reality is Brahman, the divine ground of being.
 Yet Vedanta also maintains that God can be personal as well, assuming human form in every age.

-Most importantly, God dwells within our own hearts as the divine Self or Atman.
+» To TopMost importantly, God dwells within our own hearts as the divine Self or Atman.
 The Atman is never born nor will it ever die.
 Neither stained by our failings nor affected by the fluctuations of the body or mind, the Atman is not subject to our grief or despair or disease or ignorance.
 Pure, perfect, free from limitations, the Atman, Vedanta declares, is one with Brahman.
 The greatest temple of God lies within the human heart.

 Vedanta further asserts that the goal of human life is to realize and manifest our divinity.
 Not only is this possible, it is inevitable.
 Our real nature is divine; God-realization is our birthright.
 Sooner or later, we will all manifest our divinity—either in this or in future lives—for the greatest truth of our existence is our own divine nature.